Heat Pump Installation & Repair in Tucson, AZ

 Coil cleaning with improper chemicals

-If cooling performance drops during extreme heat, stop troubleshooting and call a licensed professional to prevent further damage.
+If cooling performance drops during extreme heat, contacting a licensed HVAC professional helps prevent further damage.

 Why Tucson Homeowners Trust Temperature Control

-Temperature Control has served Tucson and surrounding areas since 1982, providing HVAC, plumbing, and electrical services under one trusted name.
+Temperature Control has served Tucson and surrounding communities since 1982, providing HVAC, plumbing, and electrical services under one trusted company.
+Their team understands the unique demands placed on heat pump systems in desert climates and helps homeowners maintain reliable comfort throughout the year.

 Their approach includes: